AI4Communities: a model for a self-sustaining, user-owned public sphere

 As I work on the above files, an idea is emerging in my mind: AI4communities will look different on different protocols, and this is a feature, not a bug, as it might lead to "protocol competition" in much the same way that platform competition in the telecommunications industry helped accelerate the rollout of broadband.

-Note: the rest of the post has not been rewritten to reflect AI4Communities on Bluesky, and so still reflects a Fediverse bias.
+Note: the rest of the post has not been rewritten to reflect AI4Communities on the ATmosphere, and so still reflects a Fediverse bias.

 Deeper apps, better data